MatthiasQuintern/m-teng/readme.md

 # m-TENG
 Helper scripts and shell for measuring **T**ribo**e**lectric **N**ano**g**enerator-based sensor output with a Keithley 2600B SMU or an Arduino

+This project was written for my bachelor's thesis.

 ## Features

 ### Interactive (shell) mode